 Key Core Activities:

-• Continued increase the number of classes in English and mathematics to reduce class sizes for low achieving students (disproportionately high number of disadvantaged students in these classes), including creating a Year 11 English and mathematics class with a maximum of 12 students.
+- Quality first teaching: Continued increase the number of classes in English and mathematics to reduce class sizes for low achieving students (disproportionately high number of disadvantaged students in these classes).

-• Increase the number of classes in Science and Humanities and support small group withdrawal; in particular Year 10 (42% PP with KS2 APS significantly lower than national)
+- Increase the number of classes in Science and Humanities and support small group withdrawal; in particular Year 10/11.

-• Personalised Curriculum allowing students a mixture of Academic and Vocational courses; BTEC Horticulture and EYS.
+- Personalised Curriculum across 3 year KS4, allowing students a mixture of Academic and Vocational courses, extended opportunity for KS4 programmes of study.